By Ray Schultz

 It’s forgotten now, but one of the biggest sellers of the 1920s was Bruce Barton’s The Man Nobody Knows.
 It posited that if Jesus Christ returned to earth, he would be an advertising man.

-With all respect to my friends in advertising, I doubt this.
+With all respect to my friends in advertising, this I doubt.
 But the book was published in an optimistic era, in which business people were lionized.

 You can get the drift from a direct mail letter for the book written by the great copywriter Robert Collier: